Efficient Model-Free Exploration in Low-Rank MDPs: : Algorithm and Main Results

-For each layer $h\geq{}2$, ${\newalg}$ uses a randomized policy cover $P\ind{h}$ built at a previous iteration to perform $K$ steps of interleaved representation learning and exploration.
-Starting from $\pbar\ind{h,0}\ldef{}P\ind{h}$, for each step $k\in\brk{K}$, \newalg first invokes a subroutine, $\replearn$ (\cref{alg:newreplearn}; deferred to \cref{sec:replearn}) with the randomized policy cover $\pbar\ind{h,k-1}$ to produce a feature map $\phi\ind{h,k}$ that approximates $\phistarh$.
-Using this feature map, the algorithm invokes a second subroutine, \fw{} (\cref{alg:FW} in \cref{sec:genericFW}) to produce a (sparsely supported) policy distribution $P\ind{h,k}\in\Delta(\Pim)$ that acts as a \emph{generalized optimal design} for the estimated feature map $\phi\ind{h,k}$, ensuring maximal coverage in a certain sense; given this distribution, the algorithm defines $\pbar\ind{h,k}=\frac{1}{2k}\sum_{\ell=1}^{k}P\ind{h,k} + \frac{1}{2}P\ind{h}$ and proceeds to step $k+1$.
-Once this process completes, a new randomized policy cover for layer $h+2$ is formed via $P\ind{h+2}=\frac{1}{K}\sum_{k=1}^{K}\sum_{\pi\in\supp(P\ind{h,k})}P\ind{h,k}(\pi)\cdot\indic_{\pi\circ_{h+1}\piunif}$.
-To invoke the \fw{} subroutine, {\newalg} makes use of additional subroutines for policy optimization (\psdp{}; \cref{alg:PSDP} in \cref{sec:PSDP}) and estimation of certain matrix-valued functionals (\estmat{}; \cref{alg:estmat} in \cref{sec:estmat}).
-The use of multiple ($K>1$) inner loop iterations within this scheme is necessary to handle certain distribution shift issues, which we will elaborate on momentarily.
+Our algorithm, \mainalg, is presented in \cref{alg:spanRL}.
+The algorithm proceeds by building a policy cover layer-by-layer in an inductive fashion.
+For each layer $h\geq{}2$, $\mainalg$ uses a policy cover $\Psi\ind{h}$ built at a previous iteration within a subroutine, $\replearn$ (\cref{alg:newreplearn}; deferred to \cref{sec:replearn}) to produce a feature map $\phihat\ind{h}$ that approximates $\phistarh$.
+Using this feature map, the algorithm invokes a second subroutine, \spanner{} (\cref{alg:spanner} in \cref{sec:spanner}) to produce a collection of policies $\pi_1,\ldots,\pi_d$ that act as a \emph{barycentric spanner} for the feature map, ensuring maximal coverage in a certain sense; given these policies, a new policy cover for layer $h+2$ is formed via $\Psi\ind{h+2}=\{ \pi_i\circ_{h+1} \pi_\unif : i\in[d] \}$.
+To invoke the \spanner{} subroutine, \mainalg makes use of additional subroutines for policy optimization (\psdp{}; \cref{alg:PSDP} in \cref{sec:nonnegative}) and estimation of certain vector-valued functionals (\veceval{}; \cref{alg:veceval} in \cref{sec:spannerSpanRL}).
 We now describe each component of the algorithm in detail, highlighting how they allow us to overcome the challenges in the prequel.